ElsevierSoftwareX/SOFTX-D-21-00231/README.md

 A code ocean capsule can be found at:

-A docker image can be found at:
+A docker image can be found at:[Docker-image](https://hub.docker.com/r/nikih94/swx-or-image)

 ## Acknowledgments